DearCaat/MHIM-MIL/README.md

 ![](doc/vis.png)

 ## News
+- I've updated the [preprocess parameters](dataset_csv/preprocess_tcga_nsclc.csv) of TCGA datasets.
+These parameters perform better on the NSCLC sub-project.
 - I've found that the Baidu Cloud dataset link often fail, if you've found this you can leave an issue and I'll keep it updated.
 You can also check this [link](https://pan.baidu.com/s/1mSzLJ_RVCJFQGe2lZAvEUA?pwd=2024) to download the data you need.
 - Another work, **Feature Re-Embedding: Towards Foundation Model-Level Performance in Computational Pathology**, about computational pathology has been accepted by **CVPR2024**. [[arXiv]](https://arxiv.org/abs/2402.17228) [[Code]](https://github.com/DearCaat/RRT-MIL)
 - Updating DOCKERFILE ([Docker image](https://pan.baidu.com/s/1EN1JUbIjAl73NwHZF3YlPA?pwd=fek8) has been uploaded!)